Syria’s Child Refugees Face a Bitter Winter

 HOW LONG WILL THE U.S. FUND'S SUPPLY OPERATION TAKE?

-The clothes supplied by the U.S. Fund will be packed into deliveries in two stages, on Oct.
+The clothes supplied by the U.S. Fund were packed into deliveries in two stages, on Oct.
 19 and Oct.
-26, and sent by sea on Nov.
-1. They are expected to arrive in the region by Dec.
-1 and will be distributed immediately after arrival.
+26, and sent by sea.
+They have arrived in the region and are in the process of being distributed.

 WHAT IS UNICEF'S ROLE IN THE SYRIAN CONFLICT?

 The conflict in Syria began in April 2011.
-More than 4 million children are affected by the conflict.
+More than 5 million children are affected.
 UNICEF’s role is to provide lifesaving humanitarian assistance and protection to the children of Syria.
-UNICEF still needs $127 million this year to assist Syrian children who have been affected by the ongoing violence, which means critical programs are threatened.
+UNICEF still needs $222 million to assist Syrian children who have been affected by the ongoing violence, which means critical programs are threatened.
 Clean water and sanitation, schools, health care and nutrition are all at risk.
 To learn more, go to http://childrenofsyria.info/